Extended Landauer-B\"{u}ttiker Formula for Current through Open Quantum Systems with Gain or Loss

 The Landauer-B\"{u}ttiker formula, which characterizes current through a finite region connected to leads, is a cornerstone in studying transport phenomena.
 We extend this formula using the Lindblad-Keldysh formalism to describe particle and energy currents in regions with gain or loss.
 The derived formula shows that gain or loss plays a notable role in shaping the transport properties.
 Based on this formula, we find that inversion symmetry breaking in the gain and loss terms or in the system can generate current, along with the anomalous phenomenon where disorder induces current.
 We also reveal how gain and loss affect thermal and electrical conductances, as well as the impact of bond loss-induced non-Hermitian skin effect on current.
 This work deepens and extends our understanding of transport phenomena in open systems.

 {\em Introduction.---} Studying quantum transport properties is essential for understanding condensed-matter systems and has broad applications, such as in various electronic devices, atomic and photonic technologies, nanotechnology, and quantum computing~\cite{review0,review1,review2,review3,review4,review5,review6}.
 One of the most influential frameworks for understanding transport is the Landauer-B\"{u}ttiker formula~\cite{LB1,LB2}, which expresses current in terms of the system's transmission coefficient and the electron distribution within connected leads.
 Beyond electrons, this formalism applies universally to any quantum system--including atomic~\cite{BLtransport1,BLtransport2,BLtransport3,BLtransport4,BLtransport5}, photonic~\cite{BLtransport6,BLtransport7}, and phononic~\cite{BLtransport8} systems--where transport reduces to a scattering problem with well-defined transmission channels~\cite{BLnote}.
-The system described by this formula, aside from being coupled to two leads, is not influenced by any form of dissipation.
+The system described by this formula, in its original coherent formulation, is not influenced by any form of dissipation other than the coupling to the two leads~\cite{explainOLB,ButtikerVP}.
 However, dissipation is widespread, and understanding its effects on quantum transport is a fundamentally important issue.